Chad-Powellv1/pseudoCode/pseudocode.md

 <br>

-- If the pilot light goes out a device must be installed to automatically shut off gas flow to protect the end user from harm.
+- If the pilot light goes out, a device must be installed to automatically shut off gas flow to protect the end user from harm.

-- A temperature conversion must be built in, to the thermostat, so the unit can be used in multiple markets for Fahrenheit or Celsius temperature readings.
+- The thermostat must have a conversion option so the unit will work in multiple markets.
+(Fahrenheit / Celsius)

-- A safe high temperature setting must be set so an end user cannot accidentally set the temperature above the recommended temperature setting for the fireplace specifications.
+- A safe, high-temperature setting must be set so an end-user cannot accidentally set the temperature above the recommended temperature setting for the fireplace specifications.

-- A manual igniter system to ensure the pilot light cannot be lite remotely, ensuring the fireplace has been inspected before the first use of the season.
+- A manual igniter system to ensure the pilot light cannot be lit remotely, ensuring the fireplace has been inspected before the first use of the season.

   <br>
   <br>